Qurtuba University

-Qurtuba University of Science and Information Technology is one of the pioneer private sector universities of Khyber PakhtunKhwa Pakistan.
+Qurtuba University of Science and Information Technology is one of the pioneer private sector universities of Khyber Pakhtunkhwa.

 History

 The university was established through a charter issued by the Governor (K.P.K) on 30 August 2001 and is recognized by the Higher Education commission (former UGC), Islamabad.
 In 2006, the Girls School & College was separated.
 In 2008, a model school in P.I.A society Lahore was established.

 Achievements

 Qurtuba University of Science & IT has been awarded ‘W3’ Category by the Higher Education Commission of Pakistan in the new ranking system and has placed among the top ranked universities of the country.
 Qurtuba University is the only university of Khyber Pakhtunkhwa having highest position of ranking by Higher Education Commission of Pakistan.
 It has been consistently placed in third position in the field of Computer Science & Information Technology in HEC rankings.

 Campuses

 Qurtuba University of Science and Information Technology has two campuses.
 Both are in Khyber Pakhtunkhwa.
 The main campus is in Dera Ismail Khan and the other is in Peshawar.